typelevel/Laika/docs/07-reference/02-standard-directives.md

 Serves as a shortcut for creating links to API documentation, e.g. `@:api(laika.api.Transformer)`.

-See @:ref(Linking to API Documentation) for details.
+See [Linking to API Documentation] for details.

 Applying Styles